mfroute/halouma.github.io/index.md

 This is difficult to quantify because many parameters are subjective.
 This is why we are interested in car stops and the potential searches to which they lead.
 This makes it possible to study uniform and more concrete characteristics: location, reason for the arrest, decision to search, "success" of the search, and colour of the driver.
 We focus on two parameters:
 - the **hit rate**, the "success" rate of searches for drug possession during police arrests.
-A lower hit rate may indicate that the police officer initiated a search with less evidence, which may be biased by the colour of the driver's skin.
+If it is lower, it may show a bias on the part of the police officer.
 - the **threshold**: the level of evidence necessary for the police officer to decide to search someone.
-If it is lower, it may also show a bias on the part of the police officer.
+A lower threshold may indicate that the police officer initiated a search with less evidence, which may be biased by the colour of the driver's skin.

 .
 After counting these parameters we will **compare the results between <span style="color:Maroon">red</span> and <span style="color:Navy">blue</span> states** !